Mark Kennedy (politician): U.S. House of Representatives

 In 2000 Kennedy won the Republican nomination for the 2nd district and faced four-term Democratic incumbent David Minge.
 He had never run for political office before.
-In the closest congressional race of that cycle, Kennedy defeated Minge by 155 votes.
+In the second closest congressional race of that cycle, Kennedy defeated Minge by 155 votes.

 Leading up to the 2002 elections, although Minnesota did not gain or lose any districts, Kennedy's 2nd district—an enormous 28-county district stretching from the southwestern corner of the state to the fringes of the Twin Cities—was dismantled.
 Its territory was split up among four neighboring districts.
 Kennedy's home outside Watertown was just inside the reconfigured 6th district, in the Twin Cities' northern suburbs.

 In 2002 Kennedy initially expected to face the 6th district's three-term Democratic incumbent, Bill Luther.
 But the new 6th was somewhat more Republican than its predecessor, and Luther opted to move to the reconfigured 2nd district, where he eventually lost to John Kline.
 Kennedy instead faced Janet Robert, a lawyer and longtime Democratic activist.
 In one of the most expensive congressional races in Minnesota history, Kennedy was elected with 57% of the vote.

 In 2004, Kennedy faced child safety advocate Patty Wetterling.
 He received 54% percent of the vote to Wetterling's 46%.